 Photo courtesy of Jason Neeley

-Sean C. Wright is the author of the short stories Hazel Hogan and Devil Does Dallas.
-She is also an editor.
+Sean C. Wright is the author of the short story collection A Gathering of Butterflies and the novella Honey Riley.
 For more information about her writing skills and how she can assist you with yours–business or consumer–visit http://www.iwrightaway.com/.